montrosesoftware/DbAssist/README.md

 ## Installation

-1. Install Microsoft JDBC Driver 4.0 from link https://www.microsoft.com/en-us/download/details.aspx?id=11774 (tested on versions: TODO)
+* Install Microsoft JDBC Driver 4.0 from link https://www.microsoft.com/en-us/download/details.aspx?id=11774 (tested on versions: TODO)

 Installation can be done by changing the .jar name to sqljdbc4-4.0.jar and copying that file into Maven local repository \.m2\repository\com\microsoft\sqlserver\sqljdbc4\4.0\

-2. Install the fix by adding following dependency into your project's .pom file:
+* Install the fix by adding the following dependency into your project's .pom file:

-For JPA Annotations:
+### For JPA Annotations:
 ```xml
 <dependency>
     <groupId>com.montrosesoftware</groupId>